JaKooLit/Fedora-Hyprland/README.md

 - the wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)

 > [!IMPORTANT]
-> install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
-This script does NOT include uninstallation of packages
+> install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script (HIGHLY RECOMMENDED).

-> [!NOTE]
-> Main reason why I have not included an uninstallation script is simple.
-Some packages maybe already installed on your system by default.
-If I create an uninstall script with packages that I have set to install, you may end up a unrecoverable system.

-### 💥 💥  UNINSTALL SCRIPT / Removal of Config Files
-- 11 March 2025, due to popular request, created a guided `uninstall.sh` script.
-USE this with caution as it may render your system unstable.
-- I will not be responsible if your system breaks
-- The best still to revert to previous state of your system is via timeshift of snapper

-- The old uninstall.sh is renamed to uninstall-old.sh .
-This is made by other party.
-I DO NOT GUARANTEE that it will not mess up your system.
-USE with caution.

 > [!CAUTION]
 > Download this script on a directory where you have write permissions. ie. HOME.
 Or any directory within your home directory.
 Else script will fail